 He and his fellow passengers emerged from the wreckage into town through tall, shoulder height grass that separated the beach from a gravel road—strangely full of meandering bodies instead of cars—unnoticed.
 The residents, quite used to such sites, passed them by without even a greeting nod.
 Willis was captivated by the odd townspeople before him, experiencing what he thought was one hell of a culture clash.
 Some looked like him, products of the twenty-first century.
 Earphones plugged in their ears, smart phones attached to their palms, their faces hidden behind tablets, all dressed in Gucci, Calvin Klein, and Polo.
 However, others looked as if they had just walked out of the history books, wearing corsets, voluminous skirts, “Gibson Girl” hairstyles, top hats, ascots, or uniforms from both world wars.
 The buildings seemed to be having the same problem.
 He couldn’t tell if he was in historic downtown Charleston or New York City.
 The buildings were nearly on top of each other, ranging from condominiums to single houses with front doors that opened to piazzas.
 There were small shops like bakeries, delis, even a Starbucks, but he also saw a seamstress shop, and he also thought he saw a blacksmith’s, but that could’ve been a museum.

-Across the road stood from where they stood was the town hall, which looked more like a whitewashed one-room schoolhouse from the late nineteenth century.
+Across the road from where they stood was the Town Hall, which looked more like a whitewashed one-room schoolhouse from the late nineteenth century.
 The marque in the yard read in bold, black crooked letters: Welcome to Necro-opolis.

 “Where the hell are we?”
 The man next to Willis asked no one in particular.

-The group crossed the street to the town hall, hoping to get some answers.
+The group crossed the street to the Town Hall, hoping to get some answers.
 An elderly woman, who looked older than death itself, greeted them at the door.
 Her body hunched just under five feet.
-She wore her white hair in a low bun and had leathery, dark brown skin that sagged over her bones like loose fitting clothing.
+She wore her white hair in a low bun and had leathery, dark brown skin that sagged over her bones like loose-fitting clothing.
 Even her eyelids had wrinkles, causing them to sink over her eyes.
 She appeared to be permanently at rest.
-She opened her mouth, and with a voice screeching voice, said: “Welcome to Necropolis.”
+She opened her mouth and with a screeching voice, said, “Welcome to Necropolis.”
 Immediately, the crowd erupted with inquiries and sarcastic remarks.

 “Who’s the hag?” someone joked.